elevels20/Group_10_Biological_Systems/Assignment4/README.md

 2. **Describe in your own words what the code in this section does (CellHouseKeeping)**

 In the CellHouseKeeping we usualluy keep track of the cell behavior.
 For example, the cell's growth rate and when it grows.
-Or the cell's differentuiation like when the cell changes its type and what are the conditions of different cell types.
+Or the cell's differentiation like when the cell changes its type and what are the conditions of different cell types.

-In our case, if our cell is of type 2, we enlarge the infected area.
+In our case, if the cell is of type 2 (so a pathogenic fungi), we enlarge the target area.
 This shows how much it expands in the tissue.
-Each cell has access to a toxin concentration and when it exceeds that limit it means it will be captured by the infection since the chemical weakens the area and lets the oathogen to get through.
+Each cell also monitors a toxin concentration.
+If the pathogen chemical reaches a high level (a certain threshold), the cell walls will be weakened, which allows the pathogen to get through.
+On the other hand, when the chemical concentration is low (below the threshold), the cell walls remain stiff.

 3. **Cell to cell transport and cell dynamics.
 Compare the equations to the sketch of the network.
 What information is missing?**
 ![Sketch of network](Assignment4_exercise3.png)